mehulsingh750-dev/University/BIOL 1101/Chapter 14 & 15.md

 - Biotechnology
 	- Any technique to biological systems to manipulate processes for a specific purpose
 - DNA technologies
-	- Isolate, purify and analyze and manipulate DNA sequecnes
+	- Isolate, purify and analyze and manipulate DNA sequences
 - Genetic Engineering
+	- Uses DNA technologies to alter genes for practical purposes
-	-
+ - Cloning DNA
+	 - Isolate genomic DNA and cut DNA into fragments